benjaminhaig/next-performance/README.md

-Next.js Performance & Speed Optimization | Episode #2 | Bundle Analyzer & Dynamic Imports
+Next.js Performance & Speed Optimization | Episode #3 | Bundle Size & Budget

 Summary:
-- How & why you should use the @next/bundle-analyzer
+- How to use the bundlesize library and set bundle budgets
-- How to dynamically import libraries/packages
+- How next/font works
-- How to dynamically import components with next/dynamic
+- Conclusion to series